inform-us/requirements_specifications/informus/rules/POM DrEaMing.md

 8. If none of the rules matched then label the patient as 'fallthrough'

 DOCUMENTATION COMPLIANCE FLOORPLAN
+1. if there are no DrEaMing flowsheets for the patient, then label patient as 'no post-op surgical flowsheet'.
+Bed to be blue hashed outline.

-1. if all three DrEaMing flowsheets- 'fluid intake', 'diet intake' and 'moblisation acheived' flowsheets have not been completed since 00:00 today, then label patient as 'Missing DReaMING Documentation'.
+2. if there are DrEaMing flowsheets, but none of the three DrEaMing flowsheets- 'fluid intake', 'diet intake' and 'moblisation achieved' flowsheets have not been completed since 00:00 today, then label patient as 'Missing DReaMING Documentation'.
 Bed to be red hash outline.
-2. if one or two of the 'fluid intake', 'diet intake' or 'moblisation acheived' flowsheets have been completed since 00:00 today,  then label patient as 'DrEaMing Partially Documented'.
+3. if one or two of the 'fluid intake', 'diet intake' or 'moblisation achieved' flowsheets have been completed since 00:00 today,  then label patient as 'DrEaMing Partially Documented'.
 Bed to be amber filled.
-3. if all three DrEaMing flowsheets- 'fluid intake', 'diet intake' and 'moblisation acheived' flowsheets have been completed since 00:00 today, then label patient as 'DReaMING Documentation Complete'.
+4. if all three DrEaMing flowsheets- 'fluid intake', 'diet intake' and 'moblisation acheived' flowsheets have been completed since 00:00 today, then label patient as 'DReaMING Documentation Complete'.
 Bed to be green filled.

 ## SPC Chart: (corresponds to the DrEaMing documentation SPC chart)